AFriendlyIrin/FFX-Info/docs/speedrun-guides/any-percent/sandragora-skip.md

 *   Tidus > Attack > Wendigo

 ## Evrae strategy (Spiral Cut and Tallboy Mix)
 This strategy requires a Lv.
-4 Key Sphere (one can be picked up right after the forced Chimeras and Guado encounter, on the right after the stairs) and a Yellow Sphere (Seymour always drops either Blk Magic or Special Spheres, both work) for a Mix; the formation should be Tidus/Rikku/Kimahri.
+4 Key Sphere (one can be picked up right after the forced Chimeras and Guado encounter, on the left after the stairs) and a Yellow Sphere (Seymour always drops either Blk Magic or Special Spheres, both work) for a Mix; the formation should be Tidus/Rikku/Kimahri.

 This strategy only works 90% of the times if not using any Damaging Item, 99% of the times if using a Lightning Marble/Bomb Core/Arctic Wind, 99.7% of the times if using a Silence Grenade/Smoke Bome/Sleeping Powder (these chances are calculated assuming at least 2.5s remaining when using Spiral Cut).